WeiFoo/NoML/chapter1/logistic-regression.md

 |
 X
 )
 .
-That's what makes it a regression model.

-You can take that output and perform classification with it, but that doesn't make the model a classifier.
+That's what makes it a regression model You can take that output and perform classification with it, but that doesn't make the model a classifier.

 [1] [https://www.quora.com/Why-is-logistic-regression-called-regression-if-it-doesnt-model-continuous-outcomes](https://www.quora.com/Why-is-logistic-regression-called-regression-if-it-doesnt-model-continuous-outcomes)